Meet Candice

 • Update screenshots and examples

-• Optimize for current SEO keywords like “Pinterest marketing strategy” and “content marketing plan”
+• Optimise for current SEO keywords like “Pinterest marketing strategy” and “content marketing plan”

 Step 3: Promote Strategically